grzegorz-siekaniec/benders-decomposition-gurobi/README.md

 # benders-decomposition-gurobi

-Respository contains implemention of Bender Decomposition for classical facility/warehaus location problem using Python and Gurobi solver.
+Repository contains implementation of Bender Decomposition for classical facility/warehause location problem using Python and Gurobi solver.